JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms2.md

 - For Workers usage on the free tier, there is a daily request limit of 100,000 requests.
 - Other feature limits and quotas apply to DNS rules, applications, and workers but are generally generous for typical free-tier usage.

 Overall, while there's no strict cap on the total domains, daily usage limits or feature quotas might impact very heavy use scenarios.

 For most personal or small business needs, the free tier supports multiple domains without direct domain number limits.

+If you reach the limit, you can always:

+{{< cards cols="2" >}}
+  {{< card link="https://fossengineer.com/alternatives-for-hosting-static-websites/" title="Static Hosting Alternatives ↗" >}}
+  {{< card link="https://github.com/JAlcocerT/Home-Lab/tree/main/ssg-astro/" title="Astro SSG Static Hosting | Docker Config 🐋 ↗" >}}
+{{< /cards >}}